Skip to content

 Seasons are caused by distance from the Sun

 Earth's seasons are caused by the planet's 23.5-degree axial tilt, not by changes in its distance from the Sun.
-In fact, Earth is slightly closer to the Sun in January (Northern Hemisphere winter) than in July (Northern Hemisphere summer).
+In fact, Earth is slightly closer to the Sun during Northern Hemisphere winter in January than during Northern Hemisphere summer in July.

 What we know